Our basic response to what Jesus has done for us is to participate in what he is up to both locally and around the

 Benoit & Helene Marcoux | Quebec

 With 8 million Canadians living in Quebec, and with most of the population considered “post-Christian”, the province is seen by most missions organizations as an unreached people group.
-We have been partnering with the Marcoux family for many years, looking for creative ways in which we can connect with French Canadians, whether that is through church planting, developing missions communities, or even ministering to the french-speaking population in the Okaganan.
+We have been partnering with the Marcoux family for many years.
+They have recently started a house church, and are discipling a core group of leaders in that church who are reaching out in their community and learning to disciple others.

 Don Richmond | Hockey Ministries International

 Don is the local chaplain for the West Kelowna Warriors.
 He is also the BC Chapel Coordinator, overseeing the chapels within the junior hockey leagues throughout British Columbia.
 Don also works as the chaplain for the local Fire Department, and helps organize local community initiatives, like Westside Daze.
 Don is essential our local community pastor, who is as comfortable in a hockey arena as others might be in the pew.
 You can learn more about Hockey Ministries International at www.hockeyministries.org.